intentkit/IntentKit/README.md

 **For developers**, it provides:

 - An elegant, cohesive API based on semantic actions.
-Instead of manually constructing URLs, just tell it what you're trying to do.
+Instead of manually constructing URLs or creating modal view controllers to display, just tell it what you're trying to do.
 Instead of manually checking which applications a user has installed, let IntentKit automatically query the device for you to figure out what applications are available to perform a given action.

 - A unified, human-readable repository of third-party URL schemes.
 Every application's URL scheme is just a plaintext plist.
 You can add support for your application to IntentKit without writing a single line of code.